A Place for Mom

 • Avoid assumptions.
 Focus on the facts.
 If they have a medical condition that’s affecting their safety at the wheel, focus on the specific obstacle at hand.
 Ask, “How can we work together to find a safe solution?”

-Driving is one of the most powerful symbols of independence — no one wants to give up their freedom.
-Parents often struggle handing over their keys to their teenage children, and experiencing role reversal later in life can be difficult.
+Driving is often viewed as a symbol of independence.
+While some older adults voluntarily stop driving others may be more resistant, feeling as though they are losing autonomy.
 If you still find yourself having trouble taking the keys away, remind your parent that perhaps it’s better to be alive and able to enjoy life than to be driving and risk hurting themselves or someone else.

 Have conversations, look for signs, plan ahead, and — if the time comes for you to take the keys away from your elderly parents — be prepared and commit to what’s best.